Main Features of Internal Control and Risk Management Processes Related to Financial Reporting Processes

 - additional control points can be determined as needed at business or functional levels.

 Control activities are the policies and procedures that help ensure that management directives are carried out.
 They help ensure that necessary actions are taken to address risks to achievement of the Company´s objectives.
 Control activities are set throughout the organization, at all levels and in all functions.
-They include various range of activities including but not limited to approvals, authorizations, verifications, reviews of operating performance, security of assets and segregation of duties.
+They include various range of activities including but not limited to approvals, authorizations, verifications, reviews of operating performance, securing of assets and segregation of duties.

 Internal Controls Over Financial Reporting